 Module overview

-This module is aimed at students who will be performing aerodynamic or fluid mechanic experiments in their individual project, group design project and/or in their research project.
+This module is aimed at students who will be performing aerodynamic or fluid mechanic experiments in their individual project, group design project and/or research project.

-The student will gain insight on the problem associated with design, setup and execution of experimental methods pertinent to aerodynamics/fluid mechanics.
+You will gain insights on the problems associated with design, setup and execution of experimental methods pertinent to aerodynamics/fluid mechanics.
 The most important and up-to-date measurement techniques will be presented.
-The student will develop a practical knowledge and capability to perform measurements in dedicated facilities aimed at studying fundamental problems in aerodynamics/fluid mechanics.
+You will develop a practical knowledge and capability to perform measurements in dedicated facilities aimed at studying fundamental problems in aerodynamics/fluid mechanics.

 Linked modules